Samsung/tizen-docs/docs/application/dotnet/guides/alarm/alarms.md

         ```

 - To set an alarm to send a notification to the user:
-    1. Create a notification to be sent to the user as an instance of the [Tizen.Applications.Notifications.Notification](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.html) class:
+    1. Create a notification to be sent to the user as an instance of the [Tizen.Applications.Notifications.Notification](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.html) class:

-        ```
+        ```csharp
         int DELAY = 2;
         int PERIOD = 1;
         Notification myNoti;